Carl XVI Gustaf: Youth and education

-To prepare for his role as the head of state, Crown Prince Carl Gustaf followed a broad program of studies on the court system, social organisations and institutions, trade unions, and employers' associations.
+To prepare for his role as head of state, Carl Gustaf followed a broad program of studies on the court system, social organisations and institutions, trade unions, and employers' associations.
 In addition, he closely studied the affairs of the Riksdag, Government, and Ministry for Foreign Affairs.
-The Crown Prince also spent time at the Swedish Mission to the United Nations and the Swedish International Development Cooperation Agency (SIDA), worked at a bank in London and at the Swedish Embassy there, at the Swedish Chamber of Commerce in France, and at the Alfa Laval Company factory in France.
-In 1970, he represented the King at the head of the Swedish delegation to the World Exposition in Osaka, Japan.
-Since his youth the present monarch has been a strong supporter of the Scout Movement in Sweden.
+He also spent time at the Swedish mission to the United Nations and the Swedish International Development Cooperation Agency (SIDA), worked at a bank and the Swedish embassy in London, and at the Swedish Chamber of Commerce and at the Alfa Laval Company factory in France.
+In 1970, he represented King Gustaf VI Adolf at the head of the Swedish delegation to the World Exposition in Osaka, Japan.
+Since his youth, Carl Gustaf has been a strong supporter of the Scout Movement in Sweden.

 Carl Gustaf has dyslexia, as do his daughter Crown Princess Victoria and his son Prince Carl Philip.
+He holds honorary doctoral degrees from the Swedish University of Agricultural Sciences, KTH Royal Institute of Technology, the Stockholm School of Economics and from the Åbo Akademi University in Finland.

 Reign

-On 15 September 1973, Carl Gustaf became King of Sweden upon the death of his grandfather, Gustaf VI Adolf.
-On 19 September, he took the required regal assurance (Konungaförsäkran) during an extraordinary meeting of the cabinet.
-Afterwards, he appeared before the parliament, diplomatic corps, court, etc. in the Hall of State at the Royal Palace where he gave a speech.
+Carl Gustaf ascended the throne upon the death of his grandfather, Gustaf VI Adolf, on 15 September 1973.
+Four days later, he took the required regal assurance (Konungaförsäkran) during an extraordinary meeting of the cabinet.
+Afterwards, he appeared before members of parliament, the diplomatic corps and court in the Hall of State at the Royal Palace where he was enthroned on the Silver Throne and gave a speech.
 Both the cabinet meeting and ceremony at the Hall were broadcast live on television.
 Following the ceremonies, he appeared on the balcony to acknowledge gathered crowds.
-At the cabinet meeting, the King declared that his regnal name would be Carl XVI Gustaf, King of Sweden.
-He adopted "For Sweden – With the times" as his personal motto (För Sverige – i tiden).

-When Carl Gustaf ascended the throne, plans were already in place to replace the 1809 Instrument of Government, which made the King de jure chief executive.
-Though the King was a near-autocrat on paper, the Riksdag's authority grew steadily into the early 20th century, culminating in the definitive establishment of parliamentary government in 1917.